 Labor Market Information Pilot Program

-Whenever there are more qualified applicants for a category than there are available numbers, the category will be considered oversubscribed, and immigrant visas will be issued in the chronological order in which the petitions were filed until the numerical limit for the category is reached.
 The filing date of a petition becomes the applicant’s priority date.
-Immigrant visas cannot be issued until an applicant’s priority date is reached.
+Green cards cannot be issued until an applicant’s priority date is reached.
 In certain heavily oversubscribed categories, there may be a waiting period of several years before a priority date is reached.
-Check the current visa bulletin for the latest priority dates.
+Check the current visa bulletin released monthly by the Department of State for the latest priority dates.